profile picture

 Ready, Set, Write!

-Let's create stories and tell them as though they were designed to be told, with color and passion, with a foundation in who you are and in the unique thoughts that you have, thoughts that create worlds and lives that never existed before your pen touched paper.
-Whether a graphic novel, a short, a full-length novel... truly, whatever floats your boat, take me along for the ride.
-Give me the privilege of discovering new worlds with you, and let me help you bring your ideas to completion.
-Cheerleader, editor, grammar nerd, I've got all the right uniforms.
-Let's do this thing.
+Let's create stories and tell them with design and purpose, with color and passion, with a foundation in who you are and in the unique thoughts that you have, thoughts that create worlds and lives that never existed before your pen touched paper.
+Whether a graphic novel, a short, a full-length novel, take me along for the ride.
+Let's discover new worlds and bring your ideas to life.
+Cheerleader, editor, grammar whiz, I've got all the uniforms in my closet and am ready to tag along.